 You can learn more by following this link: http://www.treesearch.fs.fed.us/pubs/47284.
 Project funding came from TU National through its Embrace-A-Stream grant, TU North Bear, TU Iowa Council and NE Iowa Conservation and Development.
 The following picture is on Paint Creek in the area of our focus:

-Join us for our next chapter meeting October 10.
+Join us for our next chapter meeting January 9.
 The meeting will start at 6:30 PM at the Tavern Pizza and Pasta Grill, 1755 50th Street, West Des Moines IA 50266.
 Please bring your fishing stories and hear about what is going on with the club.
+Staci Williams from ISG Engineering will be presenting on Iowa's River Restoration Toolbox.